slmhastings/Penny-Blog/src/pages/blog/2021-06-04-how-to-invest-from-your-401k.md

 templateKey: blog-post
 title: How to invest from your 401k
 date: 2021-06-04T14:36:00.000Z
-description: "4 questions you need to answer before you invest your retirement money.  "
+description: Learn the important 401k investment questions you need to answer before you invest your retirement money.
 featuredpost: false
 featuredimage: /img/img_2328.jpg
 tags: